Susan Gay Wemette, PhD | Lead Consultant & Co-Founder

 For a list of Susan’s publications and presentations, click here.

-Cora Bresciano is Blue Planet’s co-founder and co-executive director.
+Cora Bresciano is Blue Planet’s co-founder and executive director.
 She has more than thirty years’ experience as a creator and educator, with an extensive background in non-profit leadership and in developing and implementing international writing and arts programs.
-She holds a Master of Fine Arts degree in English/Creative Writing, a Bachelor of Science in Music Education, and she is currently completing her PhD in Comparative Studies, where her focus is on myth in literature and politics.
+She holds a Master of Fine Arts degree in English/Creative Writing, a Bachelor of Science in Music Education, and she is currently completing her PhD in Comparative Studies, where her focus is on the agency of myth and absence in literature and politics.

 As a Visiting Instructor in English at Florida Atlantic University, Cora has taught literature, creative writing, and first-year writing to university students.
 She has served as the Cultural and Educational Projects Director for 3-Way Split, a multi-country business, arts, and education collaboration, and she has presented on her work in such venues as the Modern Language Association’s International Symposium in Lisbon, Portugal; the Hawaii International Conference on Arts and Humanities in Honolulu; the Italy in Transit Symposium hosted by FAU and the Consolato Generale d’Italia, Miami; Florida Atlantic University’s Global Education Conference; and the 3-Way Split International Forum in Southend-on-Sea, England.
 Her academic and instructional writing have been published online and in traditional print, as well.